-The standard range of CDV (canine distemper virus) IgM using this canine distemper virus (CDV) IgM ELISA kit is qualitative and quantitative.
+The standard range of IgM antibodies to CDV using current canine distemper virus (CDV) IgM ELISA kit is qualitative and quantitative.
 Please contact us for the protocol insert for more details.

 - Evaluation of a dot ELISA kit for measuring immunoglobulin M antibodies to canine parvovirus and distemper virus.
 Vet Rec.
 (2003) 152 (19): 588-91.
 Waner T., et al.